-After naming all that one would think that I must feel as many or at least something achieved in overcoming superhuman threshold of hardness in teaching ancient languages.
-The only possible answer "yes" would be in sense that teacher as myself in this way may prove in retrograde (back in time) way that he has done what has done, similarly as Jahve of OT names himself "I am what I am".
-Otherwise nothing may be reached, at least with help of computers, in order to increase number of persons that God may have chosen as exceptional for acquiring ancient languages.
+After naming all that one would think that I must feel as if achieved many or at least something in the overcoming the superhuman threshold of hardness in the teaching of ancient languages.
+The only possible answer "yes" would be in a sense that teacher as myself in this way may prove in retrograde (back in time) way that he has done what has done, similarly as Jahve of OT names himself "I am what I am".
+Otherwise, my experience showed that nothing might be reached, at least with help of computers, in order to increase number of persons that God may have chosen as exceptional for acquiring ancient languages.